Is Poh Kong a proxy for gold?

 The analysis shows that it is very challenging for the balance of my investments to achieve the 15.7 % compounded annual return.
 However, it is possible to sell them at RM 1.33 per share and obtain a lower compounded annual return of 11.3 %

 The Group performance appears to be in line with the gold price pattern.
-From 2001 to 2021, there is a 0.77 correlation between the revenue of Poh Kong and the price of gold.
-It was 0.70 correlation for the gold price and Poh Kong's PAT.
+From 2001 to 2023, there is a 0.74 correlation between the revenue of Poh Kong and the price of gold.
+It was 0.58 correlation between the gold price and Poh Kong's PAT.
 I would consider an investment in Poh Kong a proxy for an investment in gold.

-While Poh Kong’s average return over the past 8 years was lower than its cost of equity, the Group is financially strong and still profitable.
+While Poh Kong’s average return over the past 10 years was lower than its cost of equity, the Group is financially strong and still profitable.
 Its intrinsic value (using the NTA as a proxy) has been growing.
-There is thus the prospect of the share price increase and reaching my target price of RM 1.33 per share.
+There is thus the prospect of a share price increase and reaching my target price of RM 1.33 per share.

 My analysis shows that I should continue to hold onto Poh Kong rather than sell it and invest the proceeds in gold.
 In other words, Poh Kong as a gold proxy is a better bet than investing in gold itself.